 5 things to consider before starting a business

-Got an idea?
-This one’s for the budding entrepreneurs, start-up founders and business owners – here’s some top tips to keep in mind when first setting up, from our accounting partner, Chris Gay.
+Got a great business idea?
+Here are some top tips to keep in mind when first setting up your business, from our accounting partner, Chris Gay.

 1. Business Plan